fiskmoz/real-time-pokedraw/README.md

 For localhost download your credentials json from firebase, place in root folder and rename to `firebase_cred.json`.
 In production, make sure credentials are placed inside os enviroment variables for whatever OS running.

+### Credits

+Color picker is from https://github.com/Simonwep/pickr Credits goes to all authors.